bargavpec/Global_Fashion_Retail_Sales_Analysis/README.md

 ## Usage

 ### 1. Sales Data Processing
-Run `dags/data_ingestion_gcs.py` in Airflow to process the sales data, including:
+Run `dags/data_ingestion_gcs.py` in Airflow to process the sales data, which includes:
 - Download Kaggle dataset
 - Unzip and extract the CSV files
 - Format CSV files to Parquet
 - Upload parquet files to Google Cloud Storage
-- Submit spark job on dataproc cluster, spark code in `scripts/spark_ingest.py`
+- Submit spark job on dataproc cluster to create aggregate table in Bigquery, spark code in `scripts/spark_ingest.py`

 ### 2. Insights
--Login to Looker studio, connect to data source in Bigquery and generate a dashboard including different charts like Timeseries, bubble map etc
+- Login to Looker studio, connect to data source in Bigquery and generate a dashboard including different charts like Timeseries, bubble map etc

 ## Visualizations